Washington Examiner: Anti-immigration stories

-In April 2019, Quartz reported that White House advisor Stephen Miller had been purposely leaking information on border apprehensions and asylum seekers to the Washington Examiner so that the paper would publish stories with alarming statistics that sometimes criticized DHS Secretary Kirstjen Nielsen, which he could then show to Trump and undermine her position.
-Nielsen was fired in April 2019, reportedly for not being sufficiently hawkish on immigration.
+In April 2019, Quartz reported that White House advisor Stephen Miller had been purposely leaking information on border apprehensions and asylum seekers to the Washington Examiner so that the paper would publish stories with alarming statistics that sometimes criticized DHS secretary Kirstjen Nielsen, which he could then show to Trump to undermine her.
+Nielsen was fired in April 2019, reportedly for being insufficiently hawkish on immigration.

+While opposing illegal immigration, the Washington Examiner has published op-ed columns in favor of "legal immigration."
+In May 2025, the newspaper's staff published an article titled "Becoming an American: How to fix the legal immigration system."

 Climate change

-In February 2010, the Washington Examiner published an op-ed in which Michael Barone, citing the Climatic Research Unit email controversy, argued that the scientific consensus on climate change was "propaganda" that was "based on ... shoddy and dishonest evidence."
-Daniel Sarewitz of Arizona State University criticized Barone, writing that Barone and other conservative sceptics were erroneously "portray[ing] deviation from scientific certainty and highly idealized notions of 'the scientific method' as evidence against climate change", which he compared to "equally naive and idealized" presentations on the other side of the debate, such as the film An Inconvenient Truth.
+The Washington Examiner has published opinion pieces that oppose or deny the scientific consensus on climate change.
+In February 2010, it published an op-ed in which Michael Barone, a pundit who writes frequently promoting skepticism of climate science, citing the Climatic Research Unit email controversy to argue that the scientific consensus on climate change was "propaganda ... based on ... shoddy and dishonest evidence".
+Daniel Sarewitz of Arizona State University criticized Barone, writing that Barone and other conservative climate change pundits erroneously "portrayed deviation from scientific certainty and highly idealized notions of 'the scientific method' as evidence against climate change", which he compared to "equally naïve and idealized" presentations on the other side of the debate, such as the film An Inconvenient Truth.

-In 2017, the Washington Examiner editorial board supported President Trump's unilateral withdrawal from the Paris Climate Accords, which the Examiner editorial board described as: "a big flashy set of empty promises...
+In 2017, the Washington Examiner editorial board supported Trump's unilateral withdrawal from the Paris Climate Accords, which the Examiner editorial board called "a big flashy set of empty promises...
 The Earth's climate is changing, as it always has.
 And part of the reason it is changing is due to human activity.
 But those two facts are excuses neither for alarmism and reflexive, but ineffective action, nor for sacrificing sovereignty to give politicians a short-term buzz of fake virtue and green guerrillas another weapon with which to ambush democratic policymaking."

-On August 31, 2019, the Examiner published an op-ed by Patrick Michaels and Caleb Stewart Rossiter titled, "The Great Failure of the Climate Models".
-It claimed that overwhelmingly accepted climate models were not valid scientific tools.
-Scientists described the Washington Examiner op-ed as highly misleading, noting that there were numerous false assertions and cherry-picked data in the op-ed.
+On August 31, 2019, the Washington Examiner published an op-ed column by Patrick Michaels and Caleb Stewart Rossiter titled "The Great Failure of the Climate Models".
+It claimed that generally accepted climate models were not valid scientific tools.
+Some scientists described the Examiner op-ed as highly misleading, saying that there were numerous false assertions and cherry-picked data in the op-ed.

-2022 Rejection of Donald Trump

-On the day after former Trump White House aide Cassidy Hutchinson testified before the House select committee on the January 6 attack, the Examiner published an editorial entitled "Trump proven unfit for power again," writing in part:
+In July 2025, the Washington Examiner published an op-ed column by Environmental Protection Agency Administrator Lee Zeldin, arguing in favor of "American energy dominance" and criticizing the Biden administration for "irresponsibly" abandoning energy sources such as coal, petroleum, natural gas, nuclear, and hydropower.